-Dumping Manston migrants at London station ‘massive error’, Home Office admits
+Dumping Manston migrants in London ‘massive error’, Home Office official admits

 He said: “I personally was in touch with a gentleman from the Home Office that whole evening.
 Very quickly a solution was found.
 He immediately, you know, put his hands up on behalf of the Home Office and said ‘This has been a massive error, let’s get this sorted asap’.”

+However, a Home Office spokesperson denied any mistake, saying: “Any suggestion there was an error in transporting the individuals to Victoria is wrong.”

+They said: “The individuals were transported to Victoria coach station, London, because they said they had accommodation in that location which would not leave them destitute.
+They told us they had accomodation with friends of family available to them.”

-The charity leader said the group dumped in London were eventually taken to a hotel in Norwich.
-The men, were all wearing identity bracelets with QR codes on their wrists.
+The department said staff “worked at pace” to find accommodation for the men when notified they did not have a place to stay.
+Mr Abbas said the group left in London were eventually taken to a hotel in Norwich.

 It comes as 14 councils in Kent and Medway said hundreds of Albanians from Manston were being “dropped at mid-Kent train stations with no follow up where they go”.